Former city council candidate tapped to lead CRB

 A presentation from Mendez highlighted some of the changes the board can make thanks to legislation passed by the General Assembly during a special session last year.

-Come July 1, city councils and county boards of supervisors statewide can create civilian review panels starting to examine use-of-force complaints, cases of deaths and serious injuries while in custody, among other concerns.
+Come July 1, city councils and county boards of supervisors statewide can create civilian review panels to examine use-of-force complaints and cases of deaths and serious injuries while in custody, among other concerns.

 Unlike the current Charlottesville Police Civilian Review Board, which has little power, the law allows panels a variety of investigative powers, including the authority to ask Circuit Court judges to subpoena records, which was discussed during Thursday’s meeting.

-The CRB appeared in support of expanding its powers by updating its ordinance.
+The CRB appeared to support expanding its powers by updating the ordinance that governs it.
 Watson pointed out that a change to the ordinance under the new law could allow the board to subpoena and demand body camera footage to investigate complaints like the one they received from LaQuinn Gilmore, who has alleged he suffered injuries after being attacked by city police.

 “We're trying to get it so when cases come up where it looks like there's some type of physical harm or that somebody used excessive force we can investigate it,” Watson said.
 “I'm not saying that's what happened, but it's just a possibility, and changing our ordinance allows us to explore it a little bit more proactively.”

-The meeting also saw the board formally meet incoming-City Manager Chip Boyles for the first time.
-After brief introductions, Watson emphasized the importance of hiring an executive director position for the board, something that funds have already been allocated to hire.
+The meeting also saw the board formally meet incoming City Manager Chip Boyles for the first time.
+After brief introductions, Watson emphasized the importance of hiring an executive director position for the board, something for which funds have already been allocated.

 Boyles said that filling the position is important but so is ensuring that the right person is hired.